 The SYNTAX Score is an angiographic tool to grade the complexity of coronary artery disease by characterizing the entire coronary tree with respect to the number of lesions and their functional impact, location and complexity.
 The SYNTAX Score can also be used to compare the complexity of coronary artery disease in individual patients and entire patient cohorts.
-At the Cardialysis Core Lab, we also apply the newly developed multislice computed tomography (MSCT) SYNTAX Score.
+At the Cardialysis Core Lab, we also apply the newly developed computed tomography (CT) SYNTAX Score.

 Angiography Left Ventricular Analysis